One of the more popular entry-level electric shavers from Braun is the Series 3.

 ** There are select variants for both the Series 3 and 5 that have wet/dry functionality.
 Please scroll down below for more details on this.

-*** Some models of the S3 and S5 shavers come with the clean and charge base.
+*** Some models of the S3 and S5 shavers come with a clean and charge base.
 If you want this feature make sure to go with the option with the “CC” beside the model number.

 Introduction to the Braun Series 3 and 5